Cross-user Similarities in Viewing Behavior for 360$^{\circ}$ Video and Caching Implications: Cache Performance Simulations

-\revtwo{}{We do not model individual clients buffer conditions, correlations in the chunk qualities that individual clients may request for back-to-back chunks, or the correlations between the bandwidths that clients may observe during download of consecutive chunks.
-While these aspects may help model the quality of experience and performance of individual clients, they are not needed to capture the performance of a network or server-side cache.}
+\revAA{}{{\bf Limitations discussion:}} We do not model the buffer states of individual clients, correlations in the chunk qualities that individual clients may request for back-to-back chunks, or the correlations between the bandwidths that clients may observe during download of consecutive chunks.
+While these aspects may help model the quality of experience and performance of individual clients, they are not needed to capture the performance of a network or server-side cache. \revAA{}{In fact, by treating each chunk individually and drawing independent bandwidth samples each time, we avoid having to make additional simplifying system assumptions about the clients and, most importantly, avoid introducing persistent biases (e.g., client A may have higher bandwidth than client B) that persists throughout each sample session of our longitudinal analysis.
+Instead, in our simulations, each sequence of requests for a chunk can be seen as an independent experiment, effectively increasing the statistical significance of our results (across all chunks), given the same number of simulations.}